The Refrigeration Cycle Explained

 Low Pressure Switch

-The low pressure cut-out switch is mounted on the suction line, or even sometimes on the compressor body as in the case with some semi-hermetic compressors.
-Just as the high pressure switch, low pressure switches can be fixed or adjustable.
-Also again, the switch setting is dependent upon the refrigerant and application.
-Low pressure switches in comfort cooling are usually set around or above a pressure that corresponds to freezing.
+Also, again, the switch setting is dependent upon the refrigerant and application.
+Low-pressure switches in comfort cooling are usually set around or above a pressure that corresponds to freezing.
 For instance, R410a at 32⁰F saturation corresponds to a pressure of 101.6 PSI.

-Low pressures switches in general will also protect the system in a low charge situation.
-If for example the system had a leak and lost its charge the low pressure switch would open up and not allow the compressor to run.
+Low-pressure switches, in general, will also protect the system in a low charge situation.
+If, for example, the system had a leak and lost its charge, the low-pressure switch would open up and not allow the compressor to run.

 Liquid Line Filter Drier